-Breathable design will provide instant and prolonged effects.
-Suited for you and your pets.
-Soft and chemical-free to prevent damage to skin.
-Offers sunscreen protection when used under harsh sun.
-Eco-friendly pouches with color-coded cabinet clips to make storage and carrying around easy.
+Breathable design provides instant and prolonged effects.
+Suitable for you and your pets.
+Soft and chemical-free to prevent skin damage.
+Offers sunscreen protection.
+Eco-friendly pouches with color-coded cabinet clips make storage and carrying around easy.

 Requires washing to remove foul smell that comes with a new purchase.

 These high quality, lightweight products are made of skin-friendly materials that are great for long and comfortable use.